takipi-field/overops-tile/README.md

     rm -r tmp
     ```

-1. Update the version in `tile.yml`
+1. Update the version in `tile.yml`.

+1. If the new Collector requires changes to environment variables, change them in `tile.yml`.

 ## Building the Tile